fimion/alex-party/src/pages/posts/2023-09-17-usefetch-in-nuxt-3-the-proper-way.md

          // Let's make all the other stuff available too: status, errors, etc ...theRest
         } = await useFetch(
-    // We can pass a function ass the url param so that we can get the current
+    // We can pass a function as the url param so that we can get the current
     // value of dataThingId when fetch is called.
     ()=>`api/dataThing/${dataThingId.value}`,
     {